 Though seen year-round, another common platter at Christmas is matambre relleno, a fine cut of flank steak rolled around ingredients that can include boiled eggs, carrots, artichokes, olives, and ham or chicken.

-Those in the western provinces, especially Syrian and Lebanese descendants, will likely serve ñinos envueltos, literally translated as ‘wrapped children’.
+Those in the western provinces, especially Syrian and Lebanese descendants, will likely serve ñinos envueltos, which literally translates as ‘wrapped children’.
 The flavorful stuffed meat rolls are made with thinly-sliced rump roast wrapped in grape leaves and served in a tomato wine sauce.

 Vitel Toné (veal in tuna sauce), originally known in Italian as Vitello Tonnato, was brought over by immigrants from the Piedmont region of Italy and somehow established itself as Argentina’s most traditional Christmas entree.

 The labor-intensive dish contains thinly sliced veal topped with a rich sauce of tuna, mayonnaise, cream, egg yolks, white wine, anchovies and capers.
-The more amateur cook may replace the creamy ingredients with Casancrem, an additive-laden white cheese spread.
+The more amateur cook may replace the creamy ingredients with Casancrem, an additive-laden white cheese spread sold in grocery stores.

 On rainy years, and as tradition in some families, the main course could be lechón navideño, an oven-roasted suckling pig.